laithajjan/ENGO500-G4/readme.md

 ### Methodology

 Data from facilities with NCG co-injection at SAGD sites are used to train the machine learning model.
 The model predicts values for similar sites, enabling cost-benefit analysis of NCG co-injection implementation.
-The model's quality is validated using the 𝑅^2 value and cross-validation.
+The model's quality is validated using the RMSE value and cross-validation.

 ### Results